Action for failure to act naturalization

 1. What is an action for failure to act?

-It is well known that the migration authorities in Germany, especially in large cities like Berlin, are overwhelmed and suffer from a significant shortage of staff (see, for example, the rbb report “Waiting for the Berlin Immigration Office” from July 7, 2023 ).
-This means that applications for residence permits, family reunification or naturalization often take a very long time to process - in some cases this can take several years .
+It is common knowledge that migration authorities in Germany, particularly in large cities like Berlin, are overwhelmed and suffer from a significant staff shortage (see, for example, the rbb report “Waiting for the Berlin Immigration Office” from July 7, 2023 ).
+This leads to applications for residence permits, family reunification, or naturalization often taking a very long time to process – in some cases, several years .
 There are currently tens of thousands of unprocessed naturalization applications in Berlin.
-This backlog is not only the result of the change in responsibility of the State Office for Immigration (LEA) (see VISAGUARD blog article on the change in responsibility at the LEA ), but also from the increasing number of applications caused by the reform of naturalization law in 2024.
+This backlog results not only from the change of responsibility of the State Office for Immigration (LEA) (see the VISAGUARD blog article on the change of responsibility at the LEA ), but also from the increasing number of applications caused by the 2024 reform of naturalization law.

-Many of those affected feel helpless in the face of lengthy waiting times and unclear communication from the authorities.
-In such cases, one option may be to take action against the authority and seek to speed up the process legally .
-A lawsuit against the immigration authorities by an experienced immigration lawyer can help speed up the processing of your application and enforce your right to a speedy decision.
+Many people affected feel helpless in the face of lengthy waiting times and unclear communication from the authorities.
+In such cases, taking legal action against the authorities and seeking to expedite the process can be an option.
+Filing a lawsuit against the immigration office through an experienced immigration lawyer can help speed up the processing of your application and enforce your right to a prompt decision.

-The action for failure to act is a special form of action for an order (Section 42 of the Administrative Court Act), with which you can legally force the authority to finally decide on your application.
-According to the law, an administrative authority must decide on applications such as for a residence permit or naturalization within three months (see Section 75 of the Administrative Court Act).
-If it fails to comply with this obligation, you can take the matter to the administrative court.
-The court forces the authority to make a decision and, if successful, the authority also bears the costs of the proceedings (Section 154 of the Administrative Court Act).
+An action for failure to act is a special form of action for performance (§ 42 VwGO) that allows you to legally compel the authority to finally decide on your application.
+By law, an administrative authority must decide on applications such as for residence permits or naturalization within three months (see § 75 VwGO).
+If it fails to comply with this obligation, you can appeal to the administrative court.
+The court compels the authority to make a decision, and if successful, the authority also bears the costs of the proceedings (§ 154 VwGO).

 2. Requirements for an action for failure to act

-If your application for a residence permit or naturalization has remained unanswered for months, an action for failure to act pursuant to Section 75 of the Administrative Court Act (VwGO) could be the right way to force the authority to make a decision.
-However, an action for failure to act has a number of requirements that you should be aware of.
+If your application for a residence permit or naturalization has remained unanswered for months, an action for failure to act pursuant to Section 75 of the German Administrative Court Procedure Act (VwGO) could be the right way to compel the authority to make a decision.
+However, an action for failure to act has certain requirements that you should be aware of.

-The first requirement for an action for failure to act is that a formal application has been submitted to the responsible authority (Section 81 Paragraph 1 of the Residence Act).
-You must be able to prove this, for example with a confirmation of receipt , an automatic email or a record of the application process.
-Ideally, you have also submitted all the necessary documents.
-According to a recent ruling by the Weimar Administrative Court, it is not mandatory to submit all documents with the application (VG Weimar, ruling of June 11, 2024, case number 1 K 135/24 We), but it increases the chances of success of your lawsuit.
+The first requirement for an action for failure to act is that a formal application has been submitted to the competent authority (Section 81 Paragraph 1 of the Residence Act).
+You must be able to prove this, for example, with an acknowledgment of receipt , an automated email, or a record of the application process.
+Ideally, you should have also submitted all necessary documents.
+While a recent ruling by the Weimar Administrative Court does not strictly require all documents to be submitted with the application (Weimar Administrative Court, ruling of June 11, 2024, file number 1 K 135/24 We), it does increase the chances of success for your action.

 2.2.
 Expiry of the three-month period

-Another requirement is that three months have passed since the application was submitted without the authority making a decision.
-Before this deadline, a lawsuit is inadmissible and will be dismissed by the court - in this case, you as the plaintiff must bear the legal costs.
-After the three months have passed, however, there is nothing to stop you from filing a lawsuit for failure to act.
+Another requirement is that three months must have passed since the application was submitted without the authority making a decision.
+Before this period expires, a lawsuit is inadmissible and will be dismissed by the court – in which case you, as the plaintiff, must bear the court costs.
+After the three months have elapsed, however, there are no further obstacles to filing an action for failure to act.

 2.3.
 No "sufficient reason"

-An often problematic point is whether the authority can provide a so-called " sufficient reason" for the delay (see Section 75 sentence 2 of the Administrative Court Act).
+A frequently problematic issue is whether the authority can demonstrate a so-called " sufficient reason" for the delay (see Section 75 Sentence 2 of the German Code of Administrative Procedure).
 When such a reason exists is the subject of numerous court decisions.
-What is certain, however, is that a lack of staff and an overload of the authorities do not constitute a sufficient reason.
-The Weimar Administrative Court, for example, has ruled that the excessive workload of the immigration authorities that has existed since 2020/2021 does not constitute a sufficient reason within the meaning of Section 75 of the Administrative Court Act (VG Weimar, decision of June 11, 2024, ref.
-1 K 135/24 We).
-The Federal Administrative Court has also stated that a "temporary flood of applications" as a result of a change in the law is only recognized as a sufficient reason if the overload is not of long duration (BVerfG, non-acceptance decision of January 16, 2017 - 1 BvR 2406/16).
-However, given the permanent overload of the authorities, this has long since ceased to be the case.
+However, it is certain that staff shortages and excessive workloads within the authorities do not constitute sufficient reasons.
+For example, the Weimar Administrative Court ruled that the excessive workload of the immigration authorities since 2020/2021 does not constitute sufficient reasons within the meaning of Section 75 of the German Code of Administrative Procedure (Weimar Administrative Court, Decision of June 11, 2024, Case No. 1 K 135/24 We).
+The Federal Administrative Court has also held that a "temporary surge in applications" resulting from a change in the law is only recognized as sufficient reasons if the overload is not of long duration (Federal Constitutional Court, Decision of January 16, 2017 – 1 BvR 2406/16).
+However, in the case of the authorities being permanently overloaded, this has long ceased to be the case.

 Possible sufficient reasons

-However, in certain cases, courts may recognize a sufficient reason, for example:
+In certain cases, however, courts may recognize a sufficient reason, for example:

-If the applicant has failed to comply with his obligation to cooperate.
+If the applicant has failed to comply with his duty to cooperate.

-If ongoing or adopted legal reforms delay processing.
+If ongoing or enacted legislative reforms delay processing.

 If required documents are missing.

-Ultimately, the assessment of a sufficient reason always depends on the individual case.
-If you are unsure, it is therefore advisable to seek the support of an experienced immigration lawyer .
+Ultimately, the assessment of whether a reason is sufficient always depends on the individual case.
+Therefore, it is advisable to seek the support of an experienced immigration lawyer if you are unsure.

-3. Procedure for the action for failure to act
+3. Procedure of the action for failure to act

-Many people who are waiting for a decision on their naturalization application wonder what the process of an action for failure to act looks like.
-Here we explain to you step by step how this process works and what you should pay attention to.
+Many people awaiting a decision on their naturalization application wonder about the process of filing an action for failure to act.
+Here we explain step by step how this process works and what you should pay attention to.

 The action for failure to act begins with the filing of the statement of claim with the administrative court.
 This statement of claim can be filed in various ways: